Copay-Africa/copay-server/README.md

-# Co-Pay Backend Server
+# Copay Backend Server

-A production-grade NestJS backend for the Cooperative Payment System (Co-Pay) built with Domain-Driven Design (DDD) and Clean Architecture principles.
+A production-grade NestJS backend for the Cooperative Payment System (Copay) built with Domain-Driven Design (DDD) and Clean Architecture principles.

 ## 🚀 Features